ReezFX/WOL-Manager/README.md

 ## Contributing
 ## Release Notes

+### Version 1.0.7.2 (2025-03-07)
+- Fixed permission issue with host creation functionality
+- Corrected permission check from 'add_hosts' to 'create_host' to match the actual permission in the system
+- Improved permission system documentation for clarity

 ### Version 1.0.7.1 (2025-03-06)
 - Fixed internal server error on the admin users page caused by field name mismatch